sasaporta/heroku_mail_test/README.md

 RECIPIENT is the address where you want to send the email (e.g. someone@example.com)

 When you visit the page /test, it will attempt to send the email.

+TIP: To set an environment variable on a Linux machine, use the export command (e.g. export SMTP_USER=me@gmail.com.
+To set it on Heroku, use something like heroku config:add SMTP_USER=me@gmail.com.